Stocks savaged, Italy on lockdown, prisons in uproar as coronavirus spreads

 In the United States, which has reported well over 500 cases and 26 deaths, the administration scrambled on Monday to assure Americans it was responding to the outbreak as stock markets plunged and top health officials urged some people to avoid cruise ships, air travel and big public gatherings.

-U.S. President Donald Trump, who has repeatedly played down the threat posed by the flu-like virus, was planning to meet with Treasury Secretary Steven Mnuchin and other members of his economic team to weigh possible action, an administration official told Reuters.
+U.S. President Donald Trump, who has repeatedly played down the threat posed by the flu-like virus, was planning to meet with his economic team to weigh possible action, an administration official told Reuters.
 Paid sick leave is among policy steps being considered, the official said on condition of anonymity.

 A source also said top Wall Street executives had been invited to the White House on Wednesday for talks on the coronavirus.

 Around the world, flights have been canceled, communities and cruise liners isolated, and concerts and trade fairs postponed.
-Even the Tokyo Summer Olympics are in doubt.

 While some countries, such as China and Italy, have turned to drastic measures to try to delay the spread of the virus, others remain in a “containment” phase, where individual cases can still be tracked.

 Britain, with five deaths from almost 300 confirmed cases, said it would remain in that phase for now, allowing major gatherings and sporting events to continue, while making extensive preparations to move to the “delay phase.”